grim-repo/tCWDC_S03js/README.md

 01172015-2210

+EDITED 01182015-1845 on local repo on foo;  appears up in grim-repo?

 NB there are two files in the parallel folder (the ground up version from STEP_A)

 This is from the github.com STEP_B thread